 Some elements to define by description that which is named stupidity may be the following:

 - It is the object of an evaluative social judgement, shared, consensual and comparative, regarding performance, a result, a product: a thing thought, said, written or done.
-The designation "stupid" is a sanction-label relevant exclusively in a given context and according to the respective norms of comprehension, experience, knowledge available and competence expected.
+The designation "stupid" is a sanction-label relevant in a given context and according to the local norms of comprehension, experience, knowledge available and competence expected.
 As I mentioned, the scales float in the eyes of the beholders; but many eyes see the same thing, repeatedly and multiple persons agree on them.

 - Stupidity appears generally speaking as error and dysfunction but all errors are not deemed stupid; the errors known as stupid are those evaluated by common sense and local consensus as elementary, incongruous with the information available or readily accessible.
-Such errors are normally avoidable by elementary prudence and attention; they are not to be expected from the person or group of that given qualification.
+Such errors are judged as normally avoidable by elementary prudence and attention; they are not to be expected from the person or group of that given qualification.
 The characteristic of the errors considered stupid is to be surprising, ridiculous and unjustifiable, against all normal expectation.
 It is with this cluster of intuitive appreciations that the label "stupid" is awarded.

-- Stupidity committed appears to run against the own interest of the author and his overt purpose, against reputation, a move of "I lose and you lose" with boomerang effect and unexpected consequences.
+- Stupidity committed, appears to run against the own interest of the author and his overt purpose, against reputation, a move of "I lose and you lose" with boomerang effect and unexpected consequences.

 - The implication, the deed, the discourse, seem most typically unintended or out of control, without being properly aware, while they appear obvious for other people, at least in retrospective.
-However we must consider the cases when we and other people do and persist in things we know to be stupid but still do them for various weakness related, defensive or opportunistic reasons.
+However we should consider the cases when we and other people do and persist in things we know to be stupid but still do them for various weakness related, defensive or opportunistic reasons.

 One thing to retain: something thought, believed, said or done is not stupid because it were uninformed, illogical, irrational or insufficiently rational (which may be often the case) not even because of being erroneous, grossly false, contrary to truth (which certainly is not so good) but because of being a flagrant deficit of commonsense and of its shared good judgement, this translation in terms of human practice and life of the similar scientific adequacy to reality.

 I would say that to competence and to intelligence, intelligent stupidness is not the contrary but the eclipse, the fall, the Achilles’ heel, the bug, the malfunction.
-I am now convinced that the major causes of the worse stupidities in judgement, decision, communication and action are not from weakness of mind but weaknesses of the way the mind is used, maybe also because of weakness of character.
-(Intelligent) stupidity is con-substantial with intelligence, reason and logic, coexisting paradoxically even with the wisdom which should be its opposite.
+I am now convinced that the major causes of the worse stupidities in judgement, decision, communication and action are not born from weakness of mind but weaknesses of the way the good mind is used, maybe also because of weakness of character.
+Intelligent stupidity is con-substantial with intelligence, reason and logic, coexisting paradoxically even with the wisdom which should be its opposite.

 We, civilized humans are able of an erroneous relation with our knowledge and a distorted usage of our intellect.
-It seems to me that this could be a fruitful domain of study and object of a sustained effort to control in us the stupefying bugs of human nature.
+It seems to me that this could be a fruitful domain of study and object of a sustained effort to control in us some stupefying bugs of human nature.